josephkabba/InterswitchDemoApp/README.md

 This is the Interswitch Demo Application

-The project is divided into modules namely:-
+The project is divided into modules namely:

 1. app
 2. domain
 3. presentation
 4. local
 5. remote
 6. data

 Instructions on how to run the application